abiy46/Data-Portfolio/README.md

 Welcome to my Data Analysis Portfolio!
-This repository showcases my skills and experience in the field of data analysis.
-Here, you will find a collection of projects and analyses that demonstrate my ability to extract insights and make data-driven decisions.
+Here, you'll find a collection of my analytical projects showcasing how I work with data—from cleaning and exploration to modeling and visualization.
+I use data analytics to solve practical problems, uncover key trends, and support data-driven decision-making across a variety of fields.

 ## Table of Contents